 Mathematical Sciences at Loughborough

-You will have access to an extensive range of facilities to compliment your studies including spacious study areas, with the latest audio-visual equipment to support teaching and research, all located in our recently refurbished mathematics building.
+As a postgraduate student in Loughborough University's Department of Mathematical Sciences, you will benefit from access to spacious study areas, with the latest audio-visual equipment to support teaching and research, all located in our recently refurbished mathematics building.

 Research and teaching